mjbradvica/personal-website-articles/public-speaking/get-insurded-1-2.md

 Real quick, who am I?

-My name is Michael Bradvica, I'm a full-stack developer at the theme park here in town.
+My name is Michael Bradvica, I'm one of the three Mike B's running around this place.
+Are the other two here today?
+Currently a full-stack developer at the theme park here in town.
 We're the ones with the dolphins and animals.

+Before that, I did a stint in the professional services industry, and in total, I've done full-stack dotnet development for about a decade now.

 And the obligatory, these are my own personal thoughts, they don't necessarily reflect the opinions or thoughts of my employer.